Perturbative unitarity for models with singlet and doublet scalars: Overview

 \section{Overview}

 Almost all models addressing the outstanding issues in the SM include extra $SU(2)$ singlet and/or doublet scalars.
 In particular, many models addressing the dark matter problem include extra neutral singlet scalars.
 Such models must be subject to theoretical constraints, even before a simulation starts.
-Those constraints include boundedness from below, nonexistence of lower lying alternative vaccua, and the unitarity bounds on $2 \rightarrow 2$ scattering.
-In this paper we address fully the perturbative partial-wave unitarity for the tree-level scattering matrix in models with any number of scalar doublets, neutral singlets, and/or charged singlets.
-Enforcing the correct high-energy behavior, provides bounds on the quartic couplings, freeing us from defining the exact nature of the quadratic and cubic couplings.
+Those constraints include boundedness from below, nonexistence of lower lying alternative vacua, and the perturbative unitarity bounds on $2 \rightarrow 2$ scattering.
+In this paper, we address the perturbative partial-wave unitarity for the tree-level scattering matrix in models with any number of scalar doublets, neutral singlets, and/or charged singlets.
+Enforcing the correct high-energy behavior provides bounds on the quartic couplings, freeing us from defining the exact nature of the quadratic and cubic couplings.

-In contrast, if one one wishes to turn such bounds on restrictions on masses, mixing angles and other directly observable quantities, then one must define the full theory.
-That is, one must define the quadratic and cubic couplings, a specific vacuum, and the mass matrices must be dully diagonalized.
-After this, one would strife to invert the relations, turning the unitarity bounds on the quartic couplings into restrictions on combinations of masses and mixing angles.
+In contrast, if one wishes to turn such bounds into restrictions on masses, mixing angles and other directly observable quantities, then one must define the full theory.
+That is, one must define the quadratic and cubic couplings, a specific vacuum, and the mass matrices must be duly diagonalized.
+After this, one would strive to invert the relations, turning the unitarity bounds on the quartic couplings into restrictions on combinations of masses and mixing angles.
 This is possible in simple models, but increasingly more difficult as the number of fields increases.
 In contrast, although the matrices get larger, our limits on quartic couplings are always applicable, at least numerically.

-We classify the states by the conserved quantum numbers $Q$, $Y$, and $T$ and show that, once one restricts oneself to the minimal set of states providing all inequivalent bounds, the quantum number $Q$ is redundant.
-We also discuss examples where the existence of extra symmetries allows for the inclusion of further quantum numbers in the basis, thus greatly simplifying the matrices.
+We classify the states by the conserved quantum numbers $Q$, $Y$, and $T$, and show that, once one restricts oneself to the minimal set of states providing all inequivalent bounds, the quantum number $Q$ is redundant.
+We also discuss examples where the existence of extra symmetries allows for the inclusion of further quantum numbers in the basis, thus greatly simplifying the scattering matrices.